Here is an old Scottish fable I just made up:

 Sir Thrustalot’s companions were also appalled.
 They heatedly remonstrated with Sir Thrustalot, who patiently pointed out that he had successfully broken up the fight.

 Before the matter was resolved, our hero spied through the window a comely woman walking by.
-He shoved the protestors aside crying ‘Oh what a fair, sweet damsel!
+He shoved aside the protestors crying ‘Oh what a fair, sweet damsel!
 I shall impress her WITH MY SWORD!’

 He strode out of the inn swinging his sword in an artful way.
 For extra oomph he sliced a sleeping cat into two neat halves.
 Sprayed with cat’s blood, the damsel shrieked and ran away.

-I used to work at the counter for the Department of Housing, in Sydney.
+I used to work at the counter for the Department of Housing in Sydney.
 Our hardworking staff were there to find emergency accommodation (a hotel room or boarding house) for people who had nowhere to sleep.